enumcase/f1spot/README.md

 - View upcoming and past F1 races
 - Get information about race dates, times, and locations
-- Interactive circuit maps with detailed seating information (coming soon)
+- ~~Interactive circuit maps with detailed seating information~~(to be done after initial MVP launch) (coming soon)
 - Comprehensive guides for attending each Grand Prix (coming soon)